ghc/ghc/hadrian/doc/user-settings.md

 userArgs :: Args
 userArgs = mconcat
     [ builder Ghc ? package cabal ? arg "-O0"
-    , package rts ? input "//PrimOps.c" ? pure ["-fno-PIC", "-static"] ]
+    , package rts ? input "**/PrimOps.c" ? pure ["-fno-PIC", "-static"] ]
 ```
 You can match any combination of the `builder`, `stage`, `package`, `way`, `input`
 and `output` predicates when specifying custom command line arguments.
 File
-patterns such as `"//Prelude.*"` can be used when matching input and output files,
+patterns such as `"**/Prelude.*"` can be used when matching input and output files,
-where `//` matches an arbitrary number of path components and `*` matches an entire
+where `**` matches an arbitrary number of path components, but not absolute path
-path component, excluding any separators.
+prefixes, and `*` matches an entire path component, excluding any separators.

 #### Enabling -Werror